Hayleymol/LearnLowerBody/README.md

 3) Unity Version Higher than 2020.2.7 (Highly possible that lower version will work though)

 #### Sample Data
-We used only one data to train(m_LocomotionFlat01_000_local.csv) since it includes variety of movement including sudden turn, run and walk,
+I used only one data for trainining(m_LocomotionFlat01_000_local.csv) since it includes variety of movement including sudden turn, run and walk,

 #### Training
 1) Build the project with the number of environment that you want.
 Or you can simply run directly through UI which will be much slower though.